-The following diagram illustrates the creation of an enterprise Bean with Bean-managed persistence.
+The following diagram illustrates the creation of an enterprise bean with bean-managed persistence.

-The following diagram illustrates the creation of an enterprise Bean with container-managed persistence:
+The following diagram illustrates the creation of an enterprise bean with containermanaged persistence:

-9.11.3 Passivating and activating an instance in a transaction container provided classes
+9.11.3 Passivating and activating an instance in a transaction

-The following diagram illustrates the passivation and reactivation of an enterprise Bean instance with Bean-managed persistence.
+The following diagram illustrates the passivation and reactivation of an enterprise bean instance with bean-managed persistence.

-The following diagram illustrates the passivation and reactivation of an enterprise Bean instance with container-managed persistence.
+The following diagram illustrates the passivation and reactivation of an enterprise bean instance with container-managed persistence.